Hypergraph limits: a regularity approach: Branching partitions

 \section{Branching partitions}

 Now we are almost ready to build the limiting object.
 We will proceed by induction on $k$ (for $k$-uniform hypergraphons).
 The situation is very simple when $k = 1$, since in this case a hypergraphon is simply a number between 0 and 1.
 To build the limiting hypergraphon in general, we will need to repeatedly apply the weak regularity lemma to obtain a refining chain of partitions.
 Since we need to apply induction on $k$, we need to have a stronger induction hypothesis that involves a sequence of not just single hypergraphons, but refining chains of partitions.
-This motivates the following definition of a branching partition.
+This motivates the following definition of a branching partition, which is a special case a \emph{filtration}, in the language of probability.
+See Figure~\ref{fig:branch}.

 \begin{definition}